My Exam Timetable: Common Questions

 Some students have alternative arrangements for their examinations, to provide adjustments or support for a disability, temporary injury or other personal circumstances.
 Recommendations for support are agreed by the Disability & Dyslexia Support Service the University Health Service and the Counselling Service

 You will find the dates and times of your exams in the main timetable.
 In addition, you will receive personalised information by email to your University account, confirming the location of your exam.
 Check your email regularly.
-If you have not received an email by Friday 5th January 2018, please contact Rich Tate
+If you have not received an email within a week of your first exam, please contact Rich Tate